Visual effects (VFX)

 You might also be interested in...

 Being a VFX artist or learning to code and being a level designer, 3D modelling artist, environment artist, or texturing artist, all in the games industry.
-Or you might want to become a compositor or environment artist in the VFX industry.
+Or you might want to become a modeller in the animation industry, or a compositor or environment artist in the VFX industry.

 - Getting Your First Job and Internship as a 3D Artist